davidmorinNTNU/davidmorinNTNU/README.md

 ### Hi there 👋

 My name is David Morin and I am an associate professor at the Department of Structural Engineering at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.
+I am associated to the research group SIMLab (Structural IMpact Laboratory).

+Research:
+My research activities are linked to testing and modelling of materials, joints and structures subjected to large deformations and failure under various loading conditions (high and low speeds).
+I am an active developer in both python and FORTRAN where my codes are usually used in combination with Finite Element Analyses (FEA).

+Education:

 <!--
 **davidmorinNTNU/davidmorinNTNU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.